nicwn/se-2-challenges/README.md

 ![readme-3](https://github.com/scaffold-eth/se-2-challenges/assets/55535804/45050937-3873-444f-831e-a7cbfd3c2897)

+## Key Concepts

+🔐 Allow contract to receive Ether (public "deposit" function, as well as a "receive" catch all.)

+🔐 Copy another contract's logic and only call that contract's function if result is favorable.

+---

 > 🎰 Randomness is tricky on a public deterministic blockchain.
 The block hash is an easy to use, but very weak form of randomness.
 This challenge will give you an example of a contract using block hash to create random numbers.
 This randomness is exploitable.
 Other, stronger forms of randomness include commit/reveal schemes, oracles, or VRF from Chainlink.

 > 👍 One day soon, randomness will be built into the Ethereum protocol!